kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

     E2 --> F2[Return execution result]
 ```

+<span class="caption"> Transaction flow for deploy and execute transactions in
+Kakarot</span>

 There are several different ways to store the bytecode of a contract, and this
 document will provide a quick overview of the different options, to choose the
 most optimized one for this use case.
 The three main ways of handling contract